 How much does it cost to install or build a swimming pool?

-It’s very difficult to give a cost (even an approximate one) due to the amount of variable to consider when installing a fibreglass swimming pool, such as;
+It’s very difficult to give a cost (even an approximate one) due to the amount of variables to consider when installing a fibreglass swimming pool, such as;

 - Choice of pool design, size and colour